cristinacolpos/PELA-blocks/slicer-recommendations.md

 # ColorFabb HT

-Generally avoid.
+Avoid.
 It is quite stiff and has slippery finish.
 It takes a long time to clean this sticky stuff from your printer.

 # NinjaTek NinjaFlex

-Works well.
+Works well on Flexistruder with 0.6mm nozzle. .
 Gluestick acts as a release agent that protects the PEI print surface from damage, or better use plain glass with gluestick.

 `large_nozzle = true;` (if nozzle >= 0.5mm.
 Usually you use a large nozzle for flex because the print speeds are low)